 Save time and remove the manual labour of tenant screening with the Trust Score from liv.rent.
 This comprehensive tool helps you evaluate a renter’s reliability & credibility with flexible pricing options for every landlord.
 Click here to view an example of the Trust Score.

 What is your Trust Score?

 Firstly, what is a Trust Score?
-It is an intelligent rating system built into the Liv platform designed to help landlords determine the reliability and credibility of tenants.
-Using a complex algorithm that leverages the power of social media and credit ratings from Equifax, the Trust Score provides landlords with a convenient, all-in-one metric of a tenant’s suitability.
+It is an intelligent rating system built into the liv.rent platform designed to help landlords determine the reliability and credibility of tenants.
+Using a complex algorithm that leverages the power of social media and credit ratings from Equifax, the Trust Score provides landlords with a convenient, all-in-one metric of your suitability as a tenant.

 How to improve your Trust Score

 Now that we’ve gone over how to read and understand your Trust Score, you’re probably wondering what you can do to give your score a boost.
 There are four components that comprise a renter’s trust score, each showing a different aspect of your rental profile that landlords will be curious to know.
 Do note that these sections aren’t weighted equally: your Credit is worth 80 points, while Trustworthiness makes up the remaining 20.

 Thankfully, there are some quick and easy ways to raise your Trust Score — though improving your credit score may take a little longer.
 Still, it’s important to understand how the Trust Score functions so you can start making steps towards earning a higher score.

 Let’s take a closer look at the four components that factor into your score and what you can do to improve for each section:

 Component 1: Credit Summary